 The exact year these movies take place is also a little unclear, other than to say that these are not period films and seem to take place in present day.
 The original “Saw” was released in 2004, and the events of that movie likely took place during that year, as well.
 The display on this phone could be an indication that events of the first film took place a few years prior.
 Or, since this phone was shut in a box inside a wall with little to no reception, it’s possible that this displayed date was incorrect.
-It’s also possible that the filmmakers purposefully included this date as a bit of a grotesque nod to the horrific events of 9/11.
+It’s also possible that this was a mistake or that the filmmakers purposefully included this date as a bit of a grotesque nod to the horrific events of 9/11.

 While we still have a lot of questions about this phone, we can say that this screenshot is undoubtedly real.